[Daily Blog Post #266]

 Don’t get me wrong.
 Singapore is great.
 And I love Canada.
 But what if you ended up with a minimum wage job in a developed country?
 What if you have to sell peaches on the corner street, standing in the immense heat of Shanghai, to make a living?

 Did you know that there is not even a minimum wage in Singapore?
 In Shanghai, the minimum wage is less than 20 Yuan/hour.
 In Richmond, the minimum wage just increased to be over $11CAD/hour, which is 55 Yuan/hour.

 But still, a minimum wage in any country is not liveable.
+Not really.
 For these people, it is a struggle, no matter how much their lunch costs.